Café (2010 film)

 Café is a 2010 independent drama film directed by Marc Erlbaum.
 It stars Jennifer Love Hewitt, Daniel Eric Gold, Alexa Vega and Jamie Kennedy, who was Hewitt's boyfriend at the time of filming.

 Plot

-A good-hearted musician struggles to find a way to tell his beautiful barista coworker that he loves her, despite the fact that she is in a relationship.
+A good-hearted musician struggles to find a way to tell his beautiful barista coworker that he loves her, despite the fact that she is in a relationship with an abusive boyfriend.

 Meanwhile, regulars and customers at the café where they work have their own problems and encounters.
 A police officer keeps his eye on his wayward cousin, who owes money to a charismatic dealer, and a married man contemplates his relationship with a good-looking new acquaintance.

 However, one customer learns he is in fact the main character in the microcosm of the café, all designed by a young girl, who is actually God.